098tarik/Cheatsheets/LaTeX/README.md

-fleqn | Typesets formulas to left instead of cntered. | N/A leqno | Places formula numbers on left instead of right. | N/A titlepage,notitlepage | Specifies whether or not there is a title page specified. | titlepage in book/report, notitlepage otherwise twocolumn | typesets two columns instead of one. | None twoside,oneside | Determines whether or not document is intended to be printed multisided. | twoside for book, oneside for everything else landscape | Changes paper to sideways (landscaped) alignment. | None openany, openright, openleft | Makes chapter sections begin on next available page, next right hand page, next left hand page respectively. | openright for book, open any otherwise. draft | Enables draft markers.
-Marks edits in a box in document corner. | None
+fleqn | Typesets formulas to left instead of cntered. | N/A leqno | Places formula numbers on left instead of right. | N/A titlepage,notitlepage | Specifies whether or not there is a title page specified. | titlepage in book/report, notitlepage otherwise twocolumn | typesets two columns instead of one. | N/A twoside,oneside | Determines whether or not document is intended to be printed multisided. | twoside for book, oneside for everything else landscape | Changes paper to sideways (landscaped) alignment. | N/A openany, openright, openleft | Makes chapter sections begin on next available page, next right hand page, next left hand page respectively. | openright for book, open any otherwise. draft | Enables draft markers.
+Marks edits in a box in document corner. | N/A

 ### Possible Document Classes